-Night Moves: 10 Beyond-Basic Sex Positions to Try Tonight
+10 Sex Positions Pretty Much Guaranteed to Hit the Spot

 Have your partner enter you from behind while you grab your ankles or brace your hands against the floor to help keep you stable.
 This position is great for easy, deep penetration and fast, intense thrusting, but is a little less intimate since your faces are so far away from each other.

+"This is a challenging position for most people, as it can does require some core strength," says Dr. O'Reilly.
+"See if you can find a prop to help hold you up—a chair, a tree or a table should do the trick."

-"For added stimulation, bring your legs together while he's thrusting, which will create a tight grip and insane pleasure for both of you," says Nelson.
-It's also a good one to keep in mind if you're ever outside or somewhere without a bed, since you can both stay on your feet the whole time (assuming you don't fall, at least).
+It's also a good one to keep in mind if you're ever outside or somewhere without a bed because you can both stay on your feet the whole time (assuming you don't fall, at least).

 Illustration:

-Jenny Yuen
+Jenny Yuen.

-"Lotus is another great opportunity for clitoral stimulation," says Alden.
-"This position can be difficult to get into a groove with and find balance, but definitely worth a try due to the closeness and heat that comes with it."
+"This position offers the opportunity to stimulate the A-spot," says Dr. O'Reilly.
+"According to Malaysian researcher, Dr. Chua Chee Ann, who is credited with 'discovering' the A-spot, this sensitive area is located beyond the G-spot, just above the cervix."

 Illustration:

-Jenny Yuen
+Jenny Yuen.

-If you're a fan of cowgirl and girl-on-top, this position will be a natural fit for you.
-"While it's not the easiest of positions, it gives women ultimate control and deep penetration from a different angle," says Nelson.
-"You should also self-stimulate the clitoris at the same time to have a possible blended orgasm."

-Have your partner lie on his back in bed, and draw his knees in toward his chest.
-Grab his legs and use them as leverage to help you move up and down, controlling the pace and depth of penetration.
+Though not for the non-athletic or faint of heart, if you're naturally flexible, this should be one of the first new positions you try.

+Lie on your side, lifting your top leg up as high as you can, and have your partner enter you from the side while kneeling.
+Your limbs will fit together like lock and key and be at an ideal angle for some serious thrusting friction.

 Illustration:

-Jenny Yuen
+Jenny Yuen.

-Stand facing your partner.
-Depending on each of your heights, have your partner bend his knees until his erection is low enough to enter you.
-Although it can be a tricky angle to achieve—and may not be very deep penetration—once you do, he'll be able to thrust right up against your clit.
-Bonus: You'll be staring into each other's eyes the whole time.
+Climb on top of your partner while they're sitting with their legs straight ahead.

+This is great for serious friction, deep penetration and feeling intimate and close—a winner all-around.

 Illustration:

-Jenny Yuen
+Jenny Yuen.

-"This is a great opportunity for men to easily stimulate the woman's clitoris with his hands and get a great view at the same time," says Alden.
-"It doesn't require a ton of physical labor, just a little flexibility.
-It's also an opportune moment for women who are feeling exposed or body-conscious to practice self-acceptance."

 Illustration: